AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 format first: lots of small files are your worst enemy, and we have a :doc:`dedicated page on small files <../usage/smallfiles>`.

+If your dataset consists of individual files and it is not too big, it is a good idea to have the data stored in one file, which is then copied to nodes ramdisk ``/dev/shm`` or temporary disk ``/tmp``.

+If your data is too big to fit to the disk, we recommend that you contact us for efficient data handling models.

 Enough CPUs
 ~~~~~~~~~~~